dankamongmen/notcurses/doc/man/man3/notcurses_plane.3.md

 homes the cursor.
 The base cell is preserved.

-When a plane is resized (whether by **ncplane_resize**, **SIGWINCH**, or any other mechanism), a breadth-first recursion is performed on its children.
+When a plane is resized (whether by **ncplane_resize**, **SIGWINCH**, or any other mechanism), a depth-first recursion is performed on its children.
 Each child plane having a non-**NULL** **resizecb** will see that callback invoked following resizing of its parent's plane.
 If it returns non-zero, the resizing cascade terminates, returning non-zero.
 Otherwise, resizing proceeds